A Lady Standing at a Virginal

 Circumstantial evidence links the painter to one the most illustrious art connoisseurs and men of culture in the Netherlands, Constantijn Huygens, who was himself a composer of great stature.
 Diego Duarte, whom in turn was connected to the illustrious Huygens family, was an immensely rich Antwerp banker and possessed a "a young lady playing the clavecin, with accessories, by Vermeer."
 Duarte was an accomplished organist.

 This particular kind of chair with a light blue velvet upholstery is represented only one time in Vermeer's interiors even though similar chairs appear in a number Dutch genre interiors, such as those of Frans van Mieris (see detail left).

-Critics believe that the noticeable number of empty chairs which populate Vermeer's single-figured interiors may allude to an absent male counterpart, most likely a lover.
+Critics have suggested that the empty chairs which populate Vermeer's single-figured interiors allude to an absent male counterpart, most likely a lover.
 The blue natural ultramarine pigment employed in the darker areas of the chair's shadows has somewhat deteriorated and now appear too light.

 Art historian Gregor Weber, who has studied the so-called pictures-within-pictures incorporated in the background Vermeer's compositions, was the first to point out that both the landscape on the lid of the virginal and the landscape in the gilt frame on the back wall are derived from a single image (see image left).
 Other than its overall design and the successive light and dark layers of rocks and trees, the roofs of the houses and the waterfalls of two landscapes are virtually identical.
-Weber concluded that they were both based on the same painting.
+Weber concluded that they were both based on a single painting.

-By coincidence, Weber saw a photograph of Groenewegen's Mountain Landscape with Traveler by the Delft painter Anthonisz. van Groenewegen.
-He subsequently informed two art dealers from The Hague, John and Willem Jan Hoogsteder, of his finding who were amazed when they discovered they were the owners of the very picture in question.
+By coincidence, Weber saw a photograph of a Mountain Landscape with Traveler by the Delft painter Anthonisz. van Groenewegen.
+He subsequently informed two art dealers from The Hague (John and Willem Jan Hoogsteder) of his finding who were amazed when they discovered they were the owners of the very picture in question.

-Using computer montage, Weber further analyzed the two depictions in Vermeer's painting in reference to the real Groenewegen.
-And although it was evident that Vermeer had used some poetic license in adapting Groenewegen's landscape to his expressive exigencies, the coincidences were so compelling that they swept away any reasonable doubt of Weber's original conjecture.
+Using computer montage, Weber further analyzed the two landscapes in Vermeer's painting in reference to the real Van Groenewegen.
+Although it was evident that Vermeer had used some poetic license in adapting Van Groenewegen's picture to his expressive exigencies, the coincidences were so compelling that they swept away any reasonable doubt.